MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 .. attention:: To select this implementation, the define ``LLUI_IMAGE_CUSTOM_FORMATS`` must be set (no specific value).

 The MicroUI C module uses some tables to redirect the image management to the expected extension.
-There is one table per Image Abstraction Layer API (draw, copy, region, rotate, scale, flip) to embed only necessary algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).
+There is one table per Image Abstraction Layer API (draw, copy, region, rotate, scale, flip) to embed only the necessary algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).

 Each table contains ten elements: